Daddy Cool (band): 1972–1974: Daddy Cool separates

 When asked why Daddy Cool first broke up, Wilson responded with:

 Ian Winter returned to Carson, they produced Blown in 1972 and disbanded before On the Air was released in 1973.
 In 1977, he rejoined Wilson in Mondo Rock.
 Duncan and Young formed their own boogie band, Gary Young's Hot Dog in September 1972, they released two singles in 1973 "Rock-a-Billy Beating Boogie Band" and "The Saga of the Three Little Pigs".
-Hannaford and Wilson, who were constrained by the Daddy Cool image, formed Mighty Kong in May 1973 to play more serious music, and released one album All I Wanna Do is Rock before disbanding in December.
+Hannaford and Wilson, who were constrained by the Daddy Cool image, formed Mighty Kong in May 1973 to play more serious music, and released the album All I Wanna Do Is Rock before disbanding in December.

 1974–1975: First reformation

 Both Mighty Kong and Gary Young's Hot Dog had disbanded, and by early 1974 a reformed Daddy Cool (Duncan, Hannaford, Wilson and Young) played at the Sunbury Pop Festival which included a fledgling Skyhooks and UK band Queen – the latter two were both booed off stage.
 In June / July, Wilson took time off from Daddy Cool to produce the recording of Skyhooks' debut album Living in the Seventies for Mushroom Records.
-Besides compilations, Daddy Cool provided three new singles: "All I Wanna Do is Rock (part 1)", "The Boogie Man" and "You Never Can Tell" released in 1974 on Wizard Records.
+Besides compilations, Daddy Cool provided three new singles: "All I Wanna Do Is Rock (part 1)", "The Boogie Man" and "You Never Can Tell" released in 1974 on Wizard Records.
 After they performed at the last Sunbury Pop Festival in 1975, Gunther Gorman joined on guitar.
 When Duncan was injured in a car accident, Hannaford switched to bass and guitarist Wayne Burt (later of Jo Jo Zep) was brought in.
 By September 1975 the band played their final show in Prahran's Reefer Cabaret.